-Mitochondrial biogenesis includes mtDNA replication, transcription of mitochondrial RNA, translation of mitochondrial mRNAs, and import of both nuclearencoded proteins and tRNAs into mitochondria (Figure 2).
-In addition, mitochondria contain several proteases for controlling protein turnover in the mitochondria to match the need for removal of defective peptides such as misfolded proteins and control gene expression in response to various cellular signals (1, 64).
-The mtDNA in the cell may be heterogenous. mtDNA in mitochondria is not naked but is packaged into bacterial nucleoid-like structures (65), and thousands of mtDNA molecules are organized in several hundred nucleoids (11, 64-66).
-At least 21 proteins, including mitochondrial transcription factor A (TFAM), mtSSB (single-stranded DNA-binding protein), and twinkle (a mitochondrial DNA helicase), are involved in the building of nucleoid structure (64, 65).
-Owing to the characteristics of mitochondrial nucleoids. the proportion of mutant to normal mtDNA can shift during the phase of segregation (67) and shows heteroplasmy. which is defined as the presence of at least two populations of mtDNA molecules such as normal (wild type) and mutated DNA, ranging from barely detectable to 100% of cells (1).
-In mitochondrial DNA replication, POLy, mtSSB, and twinkle are minimal components of the mtDNA replisome (64).
-Unlike nuclear DNA synthesis, which is highly dependent on the cell cycle, the pattern of mtDNA synthesis displays less strict phase specificity (64, 68).
-During the transcription of mtDNA. mitochondrial RNAs are produced from polycistronic transcripts and undergo processing and modifications to produce mature mRNA (64).
-The abundance of each mRNA, rRNA, and tRNA is not equal, possibly due to further post-transcriptional modifications that affect transcript processing, maturation, stability, and degradation (69).
+are involved in the building of nucleoid structure (64, 65).
+Owing to the characteristics of mitochondrial nucleoids, the proportion of mutant to normal mtDNA can shift during the phase of segregation (67) and shows heteroplasmy, which is defined as the presence of at least two populations of mtDNA molecules such as normal (wild type) and mutated DNA, ranging from barely detectable to 100% of cells (1).
+In mitochondrial DNA replication, POL y, mtSSB, and twinkle are minimal components of the mtDNA replisome (64).
+Unlike nuclear DNA synthesis, which is highly dependent on the cell cycle, the pattern of mtDNA synthesis displays less stricter phase specificity (64, 68).
+During the transcription of mtDNA, mitochondrial RNAs are produced from polycistronic transcripts and undergo processing and modifications to produce mature mRNA (64).
+The abundance of each mRNA. rRNA, and tRNA is not equal, possibly due to further post-transcriptional modifications that affect transcript processing, maturation, stability, and degradation (69).
 Although there are many questions regarding the exact molecular machineries for replication and transcription of mtDNA, which are coupled events (3, 64, 69), the proper balance between mtDNA replication, mitochondrial dynamics, mitophagy, and mitochondrial biogenesis ensures continuous turnover of mtDNA.
 The importance of mitochondrial genetic information is stressed by the fact that mitochondria preserved very complex and unique machinery to maintain and express the content of mtDNA.
 Moreover, it has been speculated that proper maintenance of the mitochondrial genome warrants functional mitochondria and further contributes to nuclear genome stability (12, 18).